CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

     ![image](../media/L4T4-4.2S4.png)

-1. Wait for the DNS zone to deploy and then select **Go to resource**.
+1. Wait for the DNS zone to deploy and select **Go to resource**.

-1. Notice on the **Overview** blade there are no name server records.
+1. Notice on the **Overview** blade, there are no name server records.

 1. In the left navigation pane under **DNS Management (1)**, select **Virtual network links (3)** from the left navigation pane and then select **+ Add (3)**.